SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/donate.md

 disableComments: true
 ---

-SERT, through our fiscal sponsor Central Lane Robotics, is raising funds to buy supplies we use to make face shields and other protective equipment for first responders, medical personnel, retailers and others on the front-lines of the Covid-19 crisis.
+SERT, through our fiscal sponsor Central Lane Robotics, is raising funds to make face shields and other protective equipment for first responders, medical personnel, retailers and others on the front-lines of the Covid-19 crisis.